briceonk/news-os/README.md

 - `newsos_cd_extractor.py`: Extracts archives from the NEWS-OS 4.2.1aR CD
 - `xdmcp.py`: Automates launching XDMCP sessions from any machine with Xephyr installed
 - `rarp/`: Docker image which can respond to RARP requests from the NEWS ROM Monitor
+- `serial_keyboard`: Script for using a modern workstation + USB->TTL adapter to emulate a NEWS serial keyboard

 ## Pages
 - introduction.md: What is NEWS?